Hear from the Creator of “The Story of Arizona’s Good Food” & Learn Where Arizona’s Good Food System is Headed

 The Future of Arizona’s Good Food System

 That snapshot will be carried forward through dialogue with farmers and stakeholders in Arizona’s food system.
-Following the airing of The Story of Arizona’s Good Food – which you can watch on Arizona PBS, Hulu + Live TV, or PBS Passport App, a film panel discussion will be held on December 6, 2024, from 6:00 p.m. - 8:00 p.m. at the Studios @ Mesa City Center.
+Following the airing of The Story of Arizona’s Good Food, a film panel discussion will be held on December 6, 2024, from 6:00 p.m. - 8:00 p.m. at the Studios @ Mesa City Center.
 The event will be a perfect gathering place for anyone curious about where their food comes from and eager to learn about the power of a sustainable local food system.
 Reserve your seat via Eventbrite.

 Since the release of the Good Food Film series, many exciting developments have taken place in the food system space.
 With historic funding being invested from the federal government to build, improve, and expand local and regional food systems, new initiatives, projects, and funding streams have been rolling out and will continue to be further developed.